Generalized linear model: Intuition

 Similarly, a model that predicts a probability of making a yes/no choice (a Bernoulli variable) is even less suitable as a linear-response model, since probabilities are bounded on both ends (they must be between 0 and 1).
 Imagine, for example, a model that predicts the likelihood of a given person going to the beach as a function of temperature.
 A reasonable model might predict, for example, that a change in 10 degrees makes a person two times more or less likely to go to the beach.
 But what does "twice as likely" mean in terms of a probability?
 It cannot literally mean to double the probability value (e.g. 50% becomes 100%, 75% becomes 150%, etc.).
 Rather, it is the odds that are doubling: from 2:1 odds, to 4:1 odds, to 8:1 odds, etc. Such a model is a log-odds or logistic model.

 Generalized linear models cover all these situations by allowing for response variables that have arbitrary distributions (rather than simply normal distributions), and for an arbitrary function of the response variable (the link function) to vary linearly with the predictors (rather than assuming that the response itself must vary linearly).
 For example, the case above of predicted number of beach attendees would typically be modeled with a Poisson distribution and a log link, while the case of predicted probability of beach attendance would typically be modelled with a Bernoulli distribution (or binomial distribution, depending on exactly how the problem is phrased) and a log-odds (or logit) link function.

 Overview

 In a generalized linear model (GLM), each outcome Y of the dependent variables is assumed to be generated from a particular distribution in an exponential family, a large class of probability distributions that includes the normal, binomial, Poisson and gamma distributions, among others.
-The mean, μ, of the distribution depends on the independent variables, X, through:
+The conditional mean μ of the distribution depends on the independent variables X through:

-where E(Y|X) is the expected value of Y conditional on X; Xβ is the linear predictor, a linear combination of unknown parameters β; g is the link function.
+where E(Y | X) is the expected value of Y conditional on X; Xβ is the linear predictor, a linear combination of unknown parameters β; g is the link function.

 In this framework, the variance is typically a function, V, of the mean:

 It is convenient if V follows from an exponential family of distributions, but it may simply be that the variance is a function of the predicted value.

 The unknown parameters, β, are typically estimated with maximum likelihood, maximum quasi-likelihood, or Bayesian techniques.